 Principal Component Analysis (PCA) is a technique used in multivariate data analysis for dimension reduction.
 Given a sample of vector random variables, the aim is to find a set of orthogonal coordinate axes, known as principal components, with a small number of principal components describing most of the variation in the data.
-Projecting the data onto the first principal component maximises the variance of the projected points, compared to all other linear projections.
-Projecting the data onto the second principal component maximises the variance of the projected points, compared to all other linear projections that are orthogonal to the first principal component.
+Projecting the data onto the first principal component maximises the variance of the projected points, compared to all other linear projections that are orthogonal to the first principal component.
 Subsequent principal components are defined likewise.